 - Boiling water

 - Lemon peel

-- 2 ounces Scotch (such as Macallan or Ardbeg)
+- 2 ounces Scotch whisky (such as Macallan or Ardbeg)

 Rinse a mug or heatproof cup with boiling water to warm it.

-Add the sugar and a swatch of thin-cut lemon peel.
+Add the sugar and a swath of thin-cut lemon peel.

 Add 1 ounce of boiling water and stir to dissolve the sugar.